Investigating elastic constants across diverse strain-matrix sets: Results and discussions

-We first tested the computation accuracy of the three kinds of strain sets in calculating the elastic constants for 3D crystals ranging from high-symmetry systems (the cubic) to the low-symmetry systems (the monoclinic).
-For the cubic system, we took the diamond, Al, and CsCl as examples and the calculated elastic constants are listed in Table.\ref{tab-cubic}, in comparison with the materials project (MP){\cite{Jong2015}} data and experimental data.
-The tested crystal types covered the covalent, metallic, and ionic crystals.
-It is seen that the elastic constants from the three kinds of strain sets are all in good agreement with the corresponding MP data {\cite{Jong2015}} and experimental values {\cite{McSkimin1972,Jong2015,Slagle1967}}.
-The comparison for Al is also illustrated in Fig.\ref{comparison}.
-It is noted that the OHESS results have almost the same computation accuracy with the ULICS and ASESS.
+We embarked on an assessment of the computational accuracy of the three strain sets - OHESS, ULICS, and ASESS - in determining the elastic constants for 3D crystals.
+Our examination spanned systems of varied symmetries, starting from the high-symmetry cubic system, and extending to the more complex low-symmetry monoclinic system.
+For the cubic system, we selected representative materials: diamond, Al, and CsCl.
+Their calculated elastic constants are presented in Table~\ref{tab-cubic}.
+These values are juxtaposed with data from the Materials Project~\cite{Jong2015} and relevant experimental findings.
+It is evident that the computed elastic constants, irrespective of the strain set employed, exhibited remarkable agreement with both the MP data \cite{Jong2015} and experimental measurements \cite{McSkimin1972,Jong2015,Slagle1967}.
+Notably, the precision of the OHESS results mirrors that of the ULICS and ASESS, highlighting its reliability and efficacy.

-For the hexagonal systems, we calculated the elastic constants of hcp Os, Ti and TiB$_2$ using the three kinds of strain sets, OHESS, ASESS, and ULICS.
-The results are shown in Table \ref{hcp}., in which the MP data {\cite{Jong2015}} and the experimental data {\cite{Pantea2009,Smithells1983,Spoor1997}} are also listed.
-Good agreement is also found for the hexagonal systems between our calculated elastic constants and the MP data and the corresponding experiments.
-The comparison for Os is also illustrated in Fig.\ref{comparison}.
-The results indicate the three kinds of strain sets produce almost the same accuracy of the elastic constant of the hexagonal systems, compared with experimental data {\cite{Pantea2009,Smithells1983,Spoor1997}}.
+Moving on to the hexagonal systems, we examined the precision of the OHESS, ASESS, and ULICS strain sets by calculating the elastic constants for materials such as hcp Os, Ti, and TiB$_2$.
+The derived values from our computations are provided in Table \ref{hcp}.
+For context, this table also includes pertinent data from the Materials Project ~\cite{Jong2015} and experiments~\cite{Pantea2009,Smithells1983,Spoor1997}.
+We observed a reasonable agreement between our computational findings and both the MP data and the referenced experimental values.
+For a more detailed insight, we offer a graphical comparison for Os in Fig.\ref{comparison}.
+These analyses collectively underscore the robustness and reliability of all three strain sets.
+Particularly for the hexagonal systems, the elastic constants computed using OHESS, ASESS, and ULICS are consistently in agreement with the experimentally observed values~\cite{Pantea2009,Smithells1983,Spoor1997}, underscoring their accuracy and applicability.